 Corrections, Retractions and Expressions of Concern

-Article replacement.
-In cases where the article, if acted upon, might pose a serious health risk, the authors of the original article may wish to retract the flawed original and replace it with a corrected version.
-In these circumstances the procedures for retraction will be followed with the difference that the database retraction notice will publish a link to the corrected re-published article and a history of the document.
+Article Replacement.
+If an article poses a serious health risk but can be corrected, the authors may choose to retract the flawed original and replace it with a revised version.
+The retraction procedures will be followed, with the exception that the database retraction notice will include a link to the corrected re-published article and a detailed history of the document.